vincentscdc/golang-reference-guide/restapi.md

 **My preference goes to [go-chi](https://go-chi.io/#/)**

 One important point to note: try not to use a "context based" router, it does not play well with a lot of middlewares.

+Use the major (semantic) version in the URL to allow a deterministic response type while the API can evolve.

 😈: look fasthttprouter is on top of the benchmarks!
     sure... but it does not take stdlib http handlers, so it will prevent you from migrating to other router once yours is deprecated or not fashionable anymore.